EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 In EDHOC message_3, the authentication credential CRED\_I indicated by the message field ID\_CRED\_I is the authentication credential of C, namely AUTH\_CRED\_C, i.e., the PoP key bound to the access token and specified therein.
 The processing of EDHOC message_3 is defined in detail in {{Section 5.4 of I-D.ietf-lake-edhoc}}.

-Once successfully completed the EDHOC execution, C and the RS have both derived the long-term secret key PRK\_OUT (see {{Section 4.1.3 of I-D.ietf-lake-edhoc}}), from which they both derive the key PRK\_Exporter (see {{Section 4.2.1 of I-D.ietf-lake-edhoc}}).
+Once successfully completed the EDHOC execution, C and the RS have both derived the long-term secret key PRK\_out (see {{Section 4.1.3 of I-D.ietf-lake-edhoc}}), from which they both derive the key PRK\_Exporter (see {{Section 4.2.1 of I-D.ietf-lake-edhoc}}).
 Then, C and the RS derive an OSCORE Security Context, as defined in {{Section A.1 of I-D.ietf-lake-edhoc}}.
 In addition, the following applies.

 * If, in the access token response received from the AS (see {{c-as}}) and in the access token, the "osc\_ms\_size" field of the EDHOC\_Information was included, then C and the RS MUST use the value specified in the "osc\_ms\_size" field as length in bytes of the OSCORE Master Secret.
 That is, the value of the "osc\_ms\_size" field MUST be used as value for the oscore\_key\_length parameter of the EDHOC-Exporter function when deriving the OSCORE Master Secret (see {{Section A.1 of I-D.ietf-lake-edhoc}}).